mpdivecha/MPC-Project/README.tex.md

 \end{align}
 $$

 The terms in the first summation penalize $cte$, $e\psi$ and $v$ that diverge from the desired values.
 The first two terms in the second summmation penalize high values of actuators.
 The term $(\kappa \cdot v_t)^2$ penalizes high speeds around curves. $\kappa$ denotes the curvature of the road in this case, which is approximated using the highest polynomial coefficent in the code.
-Finally, the third summation penalizes high differences in the values of previous and current actuators values.
+Finally, the third summation penalizes high differences of previous and current actuators values.
 This makes turns and acceleration smoother. $w$ specifies how much weight we assign to each of the cost terms in the equation, effectively allowing us to tweak the amount of contribution of each.
-The code for the costs is at [MPC.cpp#L58-86](src/MPC.cpp#L58-86)
+The code for the costs is at [MPC.cpp#L58-80](src/MPC.cpp#L58-80)

 The constraints in our case are given by: